2014 United States House of Representatives elections in Colorado: Overview

+Statewide

 By district

 Results of the 2014 United States House of Representatives elections in Colorado by district:

 District 1

 The 1st district is located in Central Colorado and includes most of the city of Denver.
-The incumbent is Democrat Diana DeGette, who has represented the district since 1997.
+The incumbent Democrat Diana DeGette, who had represented the district since 1997, ran for re-election.
 She was re-elected with 68% of the vote in 2012 and the district has a PVI of D+18.

-Kathleen Cunningham and investment consultant Martin Walsh are running for the Republican nomination.